dbardasz/stonkbot/README.md

 Replace "TOKEN" with the string of your own bot token.

 I host my bot on https://client.pylexnodes.net/, which I followed the instructions of https://www.youtube.com/watch?v=jzA_jvE9Rzo switching Node.js tutorial for Python, everything else is the same.

+Procfile and runtime are not necessary, I originally wrote this code to be hosted on Heroku but they got rid of their free hosting, if you want to host on Heroku you will need those files.